Olympic champ Biles withdraws from all-around competition | Sports-Games

 Jade Carey, who finished ninth in qualifying, will take Biles' place in the all-around.
 Carey initially did not qualify because she was the third-ranking American behind Biles and Sunisa Lee.
 International Gymnastics Federation rules limit countries to two athletes per event in the finals.

-The organization said Biles will be evaluated before deciding if she will participate in next week's individual events.
+The organisation said Biles will be evaluated daily before deciding if she will participate in next week's individual events.
+Biles qualified for the finals on all four apparatuses, something she didn't even do during her five-medal haul in Rio de Janeiro in 2016.

+The 24-year-old came to Tokyo as arguably the face of the Games following the retirement of swimmer Michael Phelps and sprinter Usain Bolt.
+She topped qualifying on Sunday despite piling up mandatory deductions on vault, floor and beam following shaky dismounts.
+She posted on social media on Monday that she felt the weight of the world on her shoulders.
+The weight became too heavy after vaulting during team finals.
+She lost herself in mid-air and completed 1 1/2 twists instead of 2 1/2.
+She consulted with US team doctor Marcia Faustin before walking off the field of play.

+When she returned, she took off her bar grips, hugged teammates Sunisa Lee, Grace McCallum and Jordan Chiles and turned into the team's head cheerleader as the US claimed silver behind the Russian Olympic Committee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)